 The Deterrence Gradient

-If conflict varies continuously between peace and war, then it might be explained by treating deterrence success and failure as also varying.
+If conflict varies continuously between peace and war, then it might be explained by treating deterrence success and failure as continuously variable.
 If gray zone conflict is a second-best reaction to successful deterrence, then conflict severity should be inversely proportional to the credibility of deterrence.
 Conflict motivated by efficiency should not be so correlated.
 Furthermore, conflict at the weaker end of the deterrence gradient should be more motivated by efficiency concerns than fears about retaliatory consequences.

 To operationalize this hypothesis, we posit a deterrence analogue to the military loss of strength gradient.
 All things being equal, a state requires more supplies and troops to achieve the same concentration of force further from its border.
 Distant deployments involve extended supply lines and exposed flanks.
 An army may also lack sympathetic populations and local knowledge in “contested zones” far from home.
 The loss of strength can be partially offset by basing and mobility but not eliminated due to the enduring vulnerabilities of naval power and frictions with host nations.
 Geography is not the focus of this article, per se, but we use it here to instrument variation in the strength of deterrence.
 This in turn enables us to examine arguments about the relationship between deterrence and gray zone conflict.
-We do not assume that geography causes deterrence directly, but it can be used as an adequate and convenient proxy for other factors that do.
+We do not assume that geography causes deterrence directly, but it can be used as a convenient proxy for other factors that do.

 Insofar as military power is affected by a loss of strength gradient, deterrence that relies on military power should also decay in distance.
 There are other reasons to expect resolve to be affected by proximity.
 All things being equal, states likely care more about regional issues that more directly affect their populations than about happenings far from home.
 Defenders will thus be more resolved to resist aggression on their borders, while attackers campaigning from distant shores will are less so.
 Alliances with neighboring states should similarly be more credible since patrons are generally more willing to defend a proximate client.
-Conversely, commitments should be less credible with distance as well, as patrons will fear entrapment by distant allies with stronger local interests.
+Conversely, commitments should be less credible with distance as well, as patrons will fear entrapment by distant allies who have stronger local interests.
 While NATO security guarantees nominally cover all 29 member states equally, the 12 founding members in Western Europe and North America are arguably more confident in this commitment.
 Indeed, recent Eastern European entrants have questioned NATO resolve.
-Eastern European members also appear to have greater need of protection, given that Russia is both more interested in, and better able to, control territory near its borders.
+Eastern European members also appear to have greater need of protection, given that Russia is both more interested in, and better able to control, territory near its borders.